 A good running walk horse will always have a long, deeply sloped croup and long hind legs.
 These qualities are imperative for a horse that has to stride so deeply underneath itself with every stride, and keep well balanced in the bargain.
 To try to force a horse with the wrong conformation to perform a true running walk is ridiculous–but it is tried in hundreds of ‘training barns’ every day of the week.

 While the running walk can be very smooth, there is a lot of hyperbole about how superior this gait is to all others.
 The truth is, I own a young racking horse that is smoother than any run-walker I’ve ever seen or ridden!
 At least for trail riders, the comfort of the gait combined with the comfort and long-term welfare of the horse should outweigh all other gait considerations.

 If your horse is trotting, you’ll notice a very definite up-and-down jarring motion in the saddle.
 The horse’s head will also shake up and down.
 If you have any doubts, try to post the gait using the horse’s hind end momentum to lift you out of the saddle.
 It’s not possible to post anything other than a very diagonal gait.

 The fox trot has similar qualities to the trot, but lack of suspension makes it much smoother.
 The best fox trotting horses move in a nice, relaxed collected manner.
 You may notice a very slight ‘bump’ in the back of the saddle as one hind leg sets down, then the other.
 This bump will be in close relation to the up and down–shaking, not nodding–action of the horse’s head.
 It shouldn’t be so exaggerated that you could use the momentum to lift yourself out of the saddle for posting.
 In fact, you should be able to sit a fox trot without any discomfort whatever.

-Now you’ve got a good idea of what the gaits are, and how to identify them.
-You're well on your way to striking 'pure gold!'
+Now you’ve got a good idea of what the gaits are of the gaited horse, and how to identify them, you're well on your way to striking 'pure gait gold!'